 Click for a copy of the Google Doc version of the handout that goes with this virtual lab.

-What follows is video version of an osmosis lab that uses thistle tubes.
+What follows is a video version of an osmosis lab that uses thistle tubes.

 Key concepts/terms covered in this lab include